sdc-china/IDA-doc/_posts/2018-01-15-test-smart-comparison.md

       If there is nothing different, the current screenshot will be shown and status is **Passed**.

-  10. Click ![][toggle] in front of the case step again to enable image comparison.
+  10. Click ![][toggle] in front of the case step again to disable image comparison.

 ### Fetch Screenshots from Latest Report